modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

-# How to deploy Team Governance App into Teams
+# How to deploy Create Team App into Teams

-Teams Governance is provided as an Microsoft Teams App that needs to be uploaded to your organisation's Apps section within Microsoft Teams.
+Create Team is provided as an Microsoft Teams App that needs to be uploaded to your organisation's Apps section within Microsoft Teams.

 ** NOTE Some of the steps below require making changes to your Microsoft Online Tennant which can sometimes take a few hours to take effect. ***